AMillionDriver/Dowloader/README.md

    npm run dev
    ```

-The frontend will run on http://localhost:3000
+   The frontend will run on `http://localhost:3000`.
+During local development, API requests to `/api/...` are proxied to the backend server running on port `5000`.

+### Environment Variables

+The frontend reads the `VITE_API_BASE_URL` environment variable to determine where API requests should be sent.

+- When running locally you can omit it, and the app will automatically talk to the local backend via the `/api` proxy.
+- For production deployments, create an `.env` file based on `.env.example` and set the value to the public URL of your backend, e.g. `https://your-domain.com/api`.

 ## Important Note

-The video extraction functions in `backend/utils.js` are currently placeholder implementations.
-You'll need to implement proper video extraction logic using appropriate APIs or third-party services for each platform (TikTok, Instagram, and Facebook).
+The video extraction logic inside `backend/utils.js` currently returns a placeholder link.
+Implement proper download handling that satisfies the terms of service of each platform (TikTok, Instagram, and Facebook) before going to production.

 ## Optional: Adding MongoDB